ioBroker/ioBroker.javascript/docs/en/javascript.md

 scheduleById(id, ack, callback);
 ```

-Allows to create a schedule based on a state value.
+Allows creating a schedule based on a state value.
 If the state value changes, the old schedule will be deleted and a new schedule is created automatically.

 Supported formats: